-Most people use this technique to get English content into other languages, because Google isn’t too good at detecting automatically translated content.
+Most people use this technique to get English content into other languages (usually with Google Translator or an Android / iOS App) , because search engines aren’t too good at detecting automatically translated content.
 Sure, Google might not be as good at understanding languages other than English, but users still are.
 And since UX is such an important metric, it’s a waste of money and time trying to do this at scale.

 Not Doing Keyword Research

 Don’t just translate the keywords and expect to get results from it.
 A professional translator can’t do everything.
-It’s a good start, but you might also need to contact someone that knows both the native language and SEO to be able to properly identify and add the right phrases in your content.
+It’s a good start, but you might also need to contact someone that knows both the native language and search engine optimization to be able to properly identify and add the right phrases in your content.

 It would also be irrelevant to compare numbers, as English is far more used than Italian for example, so the English numbers will always be higher.
 However, I hope you get the idea that people search different things in different countries, but want the same product.
 Do the research!

 If you really want to have an impact, you have to study the culture a little bit.
 A translator might help, but you might need more than this.
 You’ll need a regional, someone who’s actually lived there and can provide some insights.
 Of course, this is at a higher level, but it’s worth doing it if you have the resources.

 A good easy example to start with are the date formats.
 Some countries use dd/mm/yy, while others use mm/dd/yy.
 Another good example would be showing an article about pork meat in a Muslim region.
 Not a very bright idea.
 Not only will it be completely irrelevant, but it will also make a lot of people feel bad.